DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/01UserandAccess/Role.md

     ![Role authorization](../../images/role03.png)

-Submodules that support this mode: User and Access Control (IAM), Audit Log (Audit), Container Management (Kpanda) At the same time, the administrator role (Admin) of the platform can also be authorized through the above methods
+Submodules that support this mode: Access Control (IAM), Audit Log (Audit), Container Management (Kpanda) At the same time, the administrator role (Admin) of the platform can also be authorized through the above methods

 ![Global Admin Mode](../../images/permission1.png)